 Protect Your Investment: Winterize Your Drip Irrigation System

-If you haven’t already done the simple winterizing tasks for your drip irrigation system, now is the time to cross this off your “to-do” list.
+If you haven’t already thought about winterizing, now is the time to cross this off your “to-do” list.
 The first frost prediction of the year is always a good reminder to get the irrigation system put to bed.
 It’s basically a three-step process that protects your system components and helps ensure their longevity.

 1. Drain the Timer & Head Assembly